Uric acid - blood

 Most uric acid dissolves in blood and travels to the kidneys.
 From there, it passes out in urine.
 If your body produces too much uric acid or does not remove enough of it, you can get sick.
 A high level of uric acid in the blood is called hyperuricemia.

 This test checks to see how much uric acid you have in your blood.
-Another test can be used to check the level of
+Another test that can be used to check the level of

 Gout - uric acid in blood; Hyperuricemia - uric acid in blood